 Can Brow Lamination Damage Your Eyebrows?

 Brow lamination is generally safe and non-damaging to the eyebrows if done correctly and by a trained aesthetician.
-However, if the chemicals are left on for too long or used improperly, they can cause damage to the brow hairs.
-It’s important to choose an experienced and reputable esthetician for the treatment.
+However, if the chemicals are left on for too long or misused, they can cause damage to the brow hairs.
+It’s essential to choose an experienced and reputable esthetician for the treatment.

 Conclusion

-Additionally, bear in mind that swimming can cause skin discoloration or irritation around the brow area.
+Additionally, swimming can cause skin discoloration or irritation around the brow area.
 Therefore, proper aftercare and maintenance of your brows are essential for long-lasting and flawless results.